vflopez77/stock-analysis/README.md

     ...
     Next i

-By using the arrays tickerVolumes(), tickerStartingPrices(), and tickerEndingPrices() to store the summary data while scanning the records only once, we have more efficiently used computer resources and significantly improved execution speed.
+By using the arrays tickerVolumes(), tickerStartingPrices(), and tickerEndingPrices() to store the summary data and scanning the records only once, we have more efficiently used computer resources and significantly improved execution speed.

 ### Summary